Facts about Business Academy Aarhus

 – one of the largest business academies in Denmark

-Business Academy Aarhus develops and offers practice-orientated higher education programmes.
+Business Academy Aarhus develops and offers practice-orientated higher education programmes primarily for the private business sector, and our main goal is to enable students to get a job.
 We are one of the largest business academies in Denmark with:

 - 400 employees